This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Today, Gdansk is one of Poland’s most popular tourist destinations, attracting visitors with its beautiful architecture, medieval ports, outstanding museums, historic cathedrals, friendly people, and amazing food.
 In addition, Gdansk’s pristine sandy beaches make it a popular summer destination among both Poles and international visitors.

-There’s no secret that Poland is one of my favorite countries in the world and since I live in southern Norway jetting over to Gdansk only takes a little over an hour.
+There’s no secret that Poland is one of my favorite countries for a weekend getaway and since I live in southern Norway, jetting over to Gdansk only takes a little over an hour.
 Sometimes I have paid as little as $25 for a return ticket.
 So I’ve had the pleasure of exploring the city several times, both in winter and spring/summer.

-You can zip through the city in just one day but to truly enjoy everything Gdansk has to offer I would recommend at least two days which will give you enough time to explore the city without feeling rushed.
+You can zip through the city in just one day, however, I recommend spending two days in Gdansk to truly get to explore and enjoy the city without feeling rushed.

 If you are coming to Gdansk by plane, you will arrive at Gdansk Lech Walesa Airport located 14 km west of the city center.
 From the airport, you can either catch a train (from Gdansk Port Lotniczy station just outside the terminal), bus, or a taxi.
 Or you can organize a private car with a driver who will wait for you in the arrival area at the airport.
 A great option if you want to get the most out of your time in Gdansk!